raffrant/tensor-network-dynamics/README.md

 ### Python scripts

 #### `python/tensor_network_concentration.py`
-Prototype routines for explicit tensor contractions, measurement maps, controlled-phase resource construction, entanglement diagnostics, and optimization-driven concentration/state-preparation experiments.
+Prototype routines for explicit tensor contractions, measurement maps, controlled-phase resource construction, entanglement diagnostics, and optimization-driven concentration / state-preparation experiments.

 #### `python/measurement_state_optimization.py`
 A more focused optimization script for measurement-assisted target-state preparation with constrained parameters and fidelity-based objectives.

+## GPU benchmark

+The current GPU-accelerated benchmark explores whether a four-qubit target graph state can be extracted from a six-qubit resource tensor network by applying parameterized controlled-phase graphs, local measurements, and local single-qubit corrections before benchmarking the output with fidelity.

+The figure below summarizes the current GPU-driven benchmark:
+- infidelity vs phase for several target families,
+- best fidelity by family,
+- entanglement entropy versus best fidelity,
+- and the resource adjacency matrix.

 ## Installation